johnjung/automatic_image_cropping/README.md

 ```

 In testing mode the script draws a rectangle around the image area that
-will be left after cropping- here's a sample image-
+will be left after cropping.
+Here's a sample image-

 ![sample image](./test_image.jpg)

-And here is the sample image with cropping coordinates-
+And here is the sample image with a bounding box-

 ![sample image with bounding box](./test_image_show_cropping_rectangle.jpg)